wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/dataverse-triggers-actions/includes/2-dataverse-triggers.md

 Power Automate allows you to build automated workflows through a series of triggers and actions.
 Triggers act as a catalyst to begin a series of actions.
 They 'trigger' your flow to begin.
-Dataverse (previously Common Data Service) acts as a scalable database, but also offers rich metadata and built-in logic processes.
+Dataverse acts as a scalable database, but also offers rich metadata and built-in logic processes.
 Nevertheless, the triggers in Power Automate are built on the data stored inside Dataverse.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Dataverse triggers.](../media/dataverse-triggers.png)](../media/dataverse-triggers.png#lightbox)